mhucka/urial/README.md

 The `--mode` option can be used to change the behavior described above.
 The following are the possible values for this option:

 * `append`: in this mode, if the URI is _not_ found in the Finder comment string, `urial` will append the given URI to the end of the comment; otherwise (if the comment string already contains the URI) it will do nothing.
+* `prepend`: in this mode, if the URI is _not_ found in the Finder comment string, `urial` will prepend the given URI to the front of the comment; otherwise (if the comment string already contains the URI) it will do nothing.
 * `overwrite`: the program will overwrite the Finder comment completely with the given URI string, no matter what the Finder comment string contains (even if it already contains the given URI).
 * `update`: (default) if a URI of the same kind exists in the comment, `urial` will replace only the URI portion of the comment string (preserving the rest of the comment string), else (if a URI is NOT found in the comment string) it will do nothing.